muppet3000/homeassistant-grott/info.md

 NOTE - While it is probably possible to run both this Integration and the `growatt-server-api` integration at the same time, it is not advised.
 I recommend disabling the previous integration to avoid clashes.

+For anyone that wants to keep their old sensor names from the growatt-server-api integration then take a look [here](https://github.com/muppet3000/homeassistant-grott/blob/main/docs/FAQ.md#how-can-i-use-grott-but-keep-my-old-sensor-names-from-the-growatt-server-api-integration)

 If anyone wants to say 'thanks' for the integration, feel free to click something below.....

 [![bmab_badge](https://img.shields.io/badge/Buy_Me-A_Beer-FFDD00.svg?style=for-the-badge&logo=buymeacoffee)](https://www.buymeacoffee.com/muppet3000)